 Given that it was their corporate identity that was infringed upon, I left that company to pursue this truck-spoofing issue with the authorities, but at that point I resolved to do a better job of capturing the details of what I see as I'm out there on the road.
 Much of the time, I now travel with my DSLR right in my lap.
 I can't take my eyes off the road, but I can raise the camera up much the same as I would lift up a can of soda, and I can just start taking pictures blindly when I see something interesting or dangerous.
 If I simply take many, many pictures, one or two are bound to come out clearly.

 So let's focus on a phenomenon that I encountered yesterday afternoon.
-This next series of photos shows one example of a disturbing trend I've noticed lately on the freeways: Truck drivers intentionally frightening motorists for sport
+This next series of photos shows one example of a disturbing trend I've noticed lately on the freeways: Truck drivers intentionally frightening motorists for sport.

 The usual disclaimers apply: As with everything else I write on this blog, what I'm presenting here are my opinions as to what transpired in this event.
 I saw things happening that involved me, and I interpreted those events within the context that made maximum sense to me.
 I intentionally took pictures to document what I observed, but I'm not a police officer and no crime has been proven to have been committed here.
 Other people might look at these same events and photos and reach different conclusions.

-Where he had a bit of straightaway at his disposal, he was driving like a bat out of hell, so there was some lag time for me to catch up with him and his next chosen victim.
+Where he had a bit of straightaway at his disposal, he was driving like a bat out of hell, so there was some lag time for me to catch up with him and his next chosen victim. |

+As I was watching this whole spectacle unfold, I wondered what in the hell could motivate any trucker to risk his life, risk other innocent drivers' lives, and risk his own livelihood for the sake of this dangerous entertainment (as I personally interpret it).
 It wasn't until I got home and examined these photos blindly taken that I began to formulate a theory.
 This guy is from Laredo (a fact I did not realize at the time because I was watching the road, not my camera).
 Even if someone were to report his dangerous driving to the authorities, by the time word gets out, he's probably long gone from our freeways.
 I'm wondering if he's thinking he's simply unaccountable, above the law, when he's having fun at our collective expense way up here in good ol' Houston, Texas.
+But guess what, Jorge?
+You, too, live in the Information Age.
+The good people of this world may not be able to pin any specific incident such as this on you, but sooner or later, you will get your just deserts. |

 And now I will do what I have done at previous times: I will take this material and forward it to the law enforcement agencies that might have an interest in it.
 Occasionally in the past, very interesting developments have occurred after I have done that kind of thing.
 But I won't go into those details here.